-The couple built a music studio on the property, which has been preserved and is open to the public in downtown Danbury.
+The couple built a music studio on the property, now preserved and open to the public in downtown Danbury.
 They involved themselves in Danbury’s civic life.
-She joined the Danbury Music Centre board of directors, and supported the Charles Ives Center for the Arts and the Danbury Chapter of the NAACP.
+She joined the Danbury Music Centre board of directors.
+She also supported the Charles Ives Center for the Arts and the Danbury Chapter of the NAACP.
 He designed Danbury’s New Hope Baptist Church.

-She insisted on being treated like an ordinary person and would wait in line like everyone else at shops and restaurants.
-She visited the Danbury State Fair, gave a concert at Danbury High School, and at Christmas she sang at Danbury City Hall when the Christmas decorations were lighted.
+Marian Anderson insisted on being treated like an ordinary person.
+She would wait in line like everyone else at shops and restaurants.
+She visited the Danbury State Fair, gave a concert at Danbury High School, and at Christmas she sang at Danbury City Hall for the lighting of the Christmas tree.

 Seventy-five years after Marian Anderson’s historic performance, the DAR scheduled a concert to honor her.
-In a news release, the DAR said:
+Then in 2014, the DAR issued a press release.

 The National Society Daughters of the American Revolution (DAR) is truly honored to celebrate the life, the talent and the legacy of world-renowned opera singer Marian Anderson on the upcoming 75th anniversary of her historic concert on the steps of the Lincoln Memorial.